tableau/server-client-python/docs/api-ref.md

 Updates information about the specified user.

-The information you can modify depends upon whether you are using Tableau Server or Tableau Online, and whether you have configured Tableau Server to use local authentication or Active Directory.
+The information you can modify depends upon whether you are using Tableau Server or Tableau Cloud, and whether you have configured Tableau Server to use local authentication or Active Directory.
 For more information, see [Update User](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref.htm#update_user).